UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Other_Services/RStudio.md

  - <https://rstudio.data-science.rc.ucl.ac.uk/>
  - <https://econ-myriad.rc.ucl.ac.uk/>

+The first of these is part of the [Data Science Platform](https://www.ucl.ac.uk/isd/data-science-platform) and is licensed for teaching, see that page for information on access.

 The latter of these is only available to members of the Economics department.
-The former is more general purpose, but requires permission to access.

 ## Troubleshooting and problem pre-emption